 If you’re really going for an all-day event, I really like this NPR writer’s planned out menu with seven courses spread throughout the day.
 Want more options?
 Check out this index of Middle-earth inspired recipes, or WB’s Recipes from Middle-earth collection.

-Ultimately, though, I think the most important part of any Hobbit-inspired game night is keeping the spirit of the thing: good food, good company, and good times.
+Ultimately, though, I think the most important part of any Hobbit-inspired party is keeping the spirit of the theme: good food, good company, and good times.